August 2025

 It’s true that while you get a nice tax break on the money you contribute to a traditional 401(k) account, once you start making withdrawals in retirement, you will pay taxes on every dollar you take out.
 However, many people will have a lower effective tax rate in retirement than the marginal rate during their working years.
 That makes deferring taxes via a 401(k) plan beneficial.
 Even if your tax rate doesn’t decrease in retirement, tax deferral generally works out better long term than a nonretirement account.

 Taking advantage of an employer’s 401(k) match may be the first personal finance advice you get upon entering the workforce.
 It’s often referred to as “free money” and is a significant, straightforward, and common benefit.
-Ninety percent of plan sponsors with 5,000+ employees offer a match—plus over 72% of smaller plans.
+Over 90% of plan sponsors with 5,000+ employees offer a match—plus over 70% of smaller plans.
 The most common match formulas incentivize employees to contribute at least 4% to 6% of their pay.
-Many employers contribute up to 3%, and matching formulas up to 4% or 5% are becoming more popular.
+Many employers contribute up to 3%, and matching formulas up to 4% are becoming more popular.
 Again, the trends have generally moved in the right direction.

 One criticism of retirement plans is that some employees could use more help with other aspects of their financial lives.
 The SECURE 2.0 Act enables plan sponsors to promote retirement saving in conjunction with student loan payments and building an emergency fund.
 Congress seems to appreciate that the combination of behavior encouragement and a well-established platform is very powerful.